Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by practicing with family members, seeking advice from online resources like Student Doctor Network (SDN), and focusing on being authentic with honest answers.
-It is recommended to engage in mock interviews, gather insights from platforms like SDN, and remain true to oneself during the interview process.
+Applicants commonly prepared for the interview by practicing with family members, seeking advice from online forums like SDN, and staying true to themselves by providing honest answers.
+It is important to practice interview questions, gather insights from various sources, and maintain authenticity during the interview process.

-Applicants were positively impressed by the comfortable and honest atmosphere of the school, the affordable in-state tuition, and the ease of residency opportunities.
-They also appreciated the small class sizes, the welcoming environment, and the personalized attention from the dean about the program and the pharmacy profession.
-Additionally, they found the school's organization and location on the main campus in Oxford to be impressive.
+Applicants were positively impressed by the comfortable and honest environment of the school, the affordability of in-state tuition, the small class sizes, the welcoming and laid-back atmosphere, the Dean's enthusiasm and personalized approach, and the school's organization and location within the main campus.
+Many highlighted the school's emphasis on creating a supportive and informative environment for students.

 I felt extremely comfortable at the school and felt like they were very honest and straight forward about the profession and the school.
 The in-state tuition is extremely economical, and the opportunity for residency seems easier than I expected.